kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

 ## Create a Subscription

-Next, to subscribe to an event, we need a [Subscription](../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
-We're going to subscribe for an event of type `order.received.v1`.
+Next, to subscribe to events, we need a [Subscription](../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
+We're going to subscribe to events of the type `order.received.v1`.
 All the published events of this type are then forwarded to an HTTP endpoint called `Sink`.
 You can define this endpoint in the Subscription's spec.

 <div tabs name="Create a Subscription" group="trigger-workload">